dhis2designlab/guides/pages/react.md

 ### Structure
 #### node_modules/
-This is where the depencies are installed.
+This is where the dependencies are installed.

 #### public/
 *public/index.html* can access all the files in this directory.